 Progression to the next stage of your degree programme is not automatic.
 It is determined by the amount of module credit you have achieved in each academic year.

-A Programme Progression Board (PPB) will meet at least twice each academic year (some professional programmes will have additional Programme Progression Board meetings throughout the year), to decide whether you have passed sufficient module credits to progress to the next stage on your chosen programme of study - the decision of your programme progression board is your academic standing.
+A Programme Assessment Board (PAB) will meet at least twice each academic year (some professional programmes will have additional Programme Assessment Board meetings throughout the year), to decide whether you have passed sufficient module credits to progress to the next stage on your chosen programme of study - the decision of your programme assessment board is your academic standing.

 Each programme will have its own progression regulations based on academic requirements or stipulated by professional or accrediting bodies.